Meaning of Membership

 - Service—Volunteer with one Campus Kitchen shift to recover food, prep it, or deliver it to one of our partner organizations.
 Or volunteer to help at our Metropolitan House or St. Luke's House.

 - Witness—be comfortable sharing with the group why you are a Christian and live the way you do—what difference it has made and what difference you are working to make.

-5. Meet again with Pastor Kate to set a Sunday to join!
+5. Meet again with Charlie Parker to set a Sunday to join!